lfn-cnti/bestpractices/doc/README.md

 >> Add Figure here to show the relation btween CNF-WG, CNTT, CNF-Testbed, LFN OVP, etc.

->> Talk about Type for each best practice (RECOMMEND, RECOMMEND NOT, SHOULD, SHOULD NOT, MUST, MUST_NOT)
+>> Talk about Type for each best practice (RECOMMEND, RECOMMEND NOT, SHOULD, SHOULD NOT, MUST, MUST_NOT) Cloud native is not set point.
+The industry, technology, and best practices will continually evolve with each other.
+Thus, being cloud native should not be seen as pass/fail, but rather a spectrum.
+While it may be impossible for anything to be completely cloud native, implementing even one best practice can help improve business outcomes for everyone involved.
+Implemting more of them can have an even greater impact.
+However, depending upon the type of CNF, different best practices may have a greater or smaller impact on the ultimate business outcome.
 Type will move from recommend - must as we build more confidence and get validation from real life deployment and get more community feedback.

 - **RECOMMEND**: